qubitron/StarterCode/README.md

 ![](https://i.imgur.com/EZk6SXO.png)

-6. Create a PostgreSQL database with Azure Database for Postgres and connect it to the App Service instance.
+**6. Create a PostgreSQL database with Azure Database for Postgres and connect it to the App Service instance.**

 Install the Azure CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

 Configure your Azure Database for Postgres instance by opening up the file "envvars.py" and filling in the values for the variables: "POSTGRES_SERVER_NAME", "POSTGRES_ADMIN_USER", "POSTGRES_ADMIN_PASSWORD", and "APP_DB_NAME"

-POSTGRES_SERVER_NAME represents a unique name for your Postgres server in Azure
+**POSTGRES_SERVER_NAME** represents a unique name for your Postgres server in Azure

-POSTGRES_ADMIN_USER represents the username for the admin account to the Postgres server (which will be used to login by the web application)
+**POSTGRES_ADMIN_USER** represents the username for the admin account to the Postgres server (which will be used to login by the web application)

-POSTGRES_ADMIN_PASSWORD represents the password for the admin account (remember to never commit this file to Github).
+**POSTGRES_ADMIN_PASSWORD** represents the password for the admin account (remember to never commit this file to Github).
 The guidelines for the password are as follows: "A new password for the server admin account.
 It must contain between 8 and 128 characters.
 Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and non-alphanumeric characters (!, $, #, %, etc.)."

-APP_DB_NAME represents a name for the database in your Postgres server
+**APP_DB_NAME** represents a name for the database in your Postgres server

 Open the terminal window from within VS Code by using the keyboard shortcut "Ctrl + \`".